buildbot/buildbot/master/docs/developer/database.rst

         :param unicode parent_relationship: relationship identifier for the parent, this is is configured relationship between the parent build, and the childs buildsets
         :returns: buildset ID and buildrequest IDs, via a Deferred

-        Add a new Buildset to the database, along with BuildRequests for each named builder, returning the resulting bsid via a Deferred.
+        Add a new Buildset to the database, along with BuildRequests for each builder, returning the resulting bsid via a Deferred.
         Arguments should be specified by keyword.

         Each sourcestamp in the list of sourcestamps can be given either as an integer, assumed to be a sourcestamp ID, or a dictionary of keyword arguments to be passed to :py:meth:`~buildbot.db.sourcestamps.SourceStampsConnectorComponent.findSourceStampId`.

-        The return value is a tuple ``(bsid, brids)`` where ``bsid`` is the inserted buildset ID and ``brids`` is a dictionary mapping buildernames to build request IDs.
+        The return value is a tuple ``(bsid, brids)`` where ``bsid`` is the inserted buildset ID and ``brids`` is a dictionary mapping builderids to build request IDs.

     .. py:method:: completeBuildset(bsid, results[, complete_at=XX])